Karnataka by-elections: BJP appears to be cruising through

 Following the resignation of the rebels, the Congress has 65 members while the JD(S) 34.

 The by-polls to the 15 constituencies were held on Thursday and most exit polls have predicted that the BJP would sail through.
 The polls have predicted that the BJP would win 12 of the 15 seats.
-The Congress on the other hand would win 3-6 and the JD(S) nothing of one.
+The Congress, on the other hand, would win 3-6 and the JD(S) nothing of one.

 The overall polling percentage recorded was 66.24 and Hoskote at 90.44 per cent recorded the highest.